rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I am still certain that many programmers react negatively to code complexity, but now I think that most programmers feel at home in code with a high cognitive load.
 This motivated me to work on this and the next post.
 IMO it is important that we try to understand each other a little better.

-Here is my high level approach to lowering cognitive load in code:
+Focusing on Haskell, here is my high level approach to lowering cognitive load in code:
 Haskell gives me access to implement some useful type level guarantees.
 I call such code _strict_.
 I think programming is making a series of choices between strict and flexible.
-Strict type safety can be cumbersome, requiring type refactoring when things change.
+Strict type safety can be cumbersome, it requires types to be refactored when things change.
 But with strict I can trust in types and that can remove a lot from consideration.
-Idiosyncratic requirement, state machines often are best encoded at type level.
+Idiosyncratic requirement, state machines are often best encoded at type level.
 Flexible is easy (but dangerous) to change and, thus, needs extra effort to compensate for the lack of safety and for the extra cognitive load that comes with it (e.g. design clarity, test coverage).
 IMO, awareness of where the extra diligence is needed is crucially important.
 Writing some recursion schemes or complex Aeson instances and declaring "it compiles so it must work" is not it.
-Abstractions and types complement each other, I prefer to focus on selecting abstractions during initial design while types is something I like to tinker with all the time to make my code simpler (even if strictness may cause me to sweat a bit).
+Abstractions and types complement each other, I prefer to focus on selecting abstractions during initial design while types is something I like to tinker with all the time (even if strictness may cause me to sweat a bit).

 ## There is much more to it

 This post took a very narrow path through the very broad subject of cognitive aspects of programming.

-Size of program files is an obvious, related topics I did not discuss.

 My focus was coding rather than process.
 I did not discuss things like cognitive loads in pool requests, cognitive considerations during sprint planning, git hygiene, etc.

+Size of program files is an obvious, related topics I did not discuss.

 Monorepo vs single projects has interesting relevance.